mohdnas0001/demo/backend/README.md

 ## Prerequisites

-- Node.js installed (preferably the latest stable version).
+- Node.js (version 14.x or higher)
 - Access to the API (set in the `baseUrl`).
 - Valid credentials for the test user (Note: Replace credentials with actual values if needed).